-The Social Justice minor allows you to explore the issue of social justice from a Biblical perspective.
-It is designed to develop skilled professionals who engage with culture and are equipped to contribute to God's redemptive purposes in the world through vocation.
-Graduating with a Social Justice minor prepares you to find new ways to put your faith into professional practice within and beyond conventional ministry, non-profit, and social work related avenues.
+With Cornerstone's Social Justice minor, you can explore the issue of social justice from a Biblical perspective.
+You will develop into a skilled professional able to engage with culture and equipped to mediate healing out of conflict.
+Graduating with a Social Justice minor prepares you to find new ways to put your faith into professional practice within and beyond conventional ministry, non-profit and social work related avenues.

 A minor in Social Justice prepares you to: